-Chart: DJIM25 Index Performance in FY2023
+Chart: MIISOD40 Index Performance for FY2023

 Market outlook

 Globally, the market expects that the Fed is on hold and will possibly shift to cut rates in the second quarter of 2024, with a similar pattern expected in the Eurozone.
 Easier monetary conditions globally are expected to support growth and liquidity, thus improving the outlook for equities.
 However, markets could remain volatile as the growth slowdown takes hold in major regions such as the US, Europe and China.